 DISCOVER: Aleister Crowley and the Knights Templar

-Baphomet as Jesus Christ
+Not Baphomet – but Jesus Christ

-Then there is the heretical view that Baphomet might even be a relic of Jesus Christ – possibly his head.
 This would have been an unacceptable view in the medieval period when the Templars were on crusade.
 The church insisted that Jesus ascended bodily into heaven.
 Nothing was left behind.
 Well, apart from fingernails, and other discarded parts of his anatomy which became relics in several churches.
 Even his foreskin cut during the circumcision popped up around Europe.
 But not his head.
 So, if the Templars claimed to have that – they were in big trouble.

 How then, might the Templars have got hold of the head of Jesus.
 One theory is that head worship had been common in the Levant for thousands of years.
 The heads of heroes, holy people, and even family members were removed and kept for veneration while the rest of the body was buried or cremated.
 Could the Templars have chanced upon the severed head of Jesus kept as a relic and maybe hidden away under the Temple Mount in Jerusalem, where they were based?